 2. HOW DO THEY THEY TALK BEHIND THE SCENES OF THEIR BUSINESS?

 Head over and look through their social media and see if you connect with who they are.
 Instagram can show snippets of their personality and you can also read through captions to work out if the way they talk feels like it would fit in with your brand.
 Also take a look at their blog posts and the type of knowledge they are sharing.
 Words, pictures and their overall brand will give you a good insight into their personality and skills.

 HOW CAN THEY HELP MOVE YOUR BUSINESS FORWARD?

-What is it you need help with and how is this going to move your business forward?
+What is it you need help with and how is this going to move your business startup and brand forward?
 Work out if this person offers a unique view to help you solve it.
-Are their skills the type of skills you are weakest in?
+Are their design and branding skills the type of skills you are weakest in?
 The tasks you find overly time-consuming and frustrating are usually those areas that would be best to ask for help in!